Muralidarreddy789/HTML/README.md

 ```
 This Page is only for HTML
 ```
-                       HTML introduction
+                                                 "HTML Introduction"
      1:HTML communicates intsructions to the web browser.
      2:Indicates how the page should be presented to the viewers.

                                                  "BASIC STRUCTURE OF HTML"

      Page Structure:-   This structure will be the foundational buliding block of any HTML web page we will start off with a very simple page